Masters of Modernism: Selections from The Currie Collection

 The Elizabeth A. Currie Gallery on the Green is one of our new pavilion’s hallmark exhibition spaces, and is dedicated to the presentation of abstract, modern, and contemporary art.

-The inaugural exhibition Masters of Modernism: From the collection of The Richard and Elizabeth A. Currie Collection brings together exemplary abstract paintings from the mid-to-late 20th century.
+The inaugural exhibition Masters of Modernism: Selections from The Currie Collection brings together exemplary abstract paintings from the mid-to-late 20th century.
 Mid-1950s abstractions by William Ronald and Jean McEwen form a continuity with the expressionist tendencies of Painters Eleven and Les Automatistes.
 The fine Ronald work will be enlightening to view within the context of the concurrent retrospective presentation of his Painters Eleven compatriot, Oscar Cahén.

 An anchor to the exhibition is one of the finest works by American Jules Olitski.
 Thought of as the natural successor to Jackson Pollock, Olitski’s magnificent oversized 1960s painting heralded in the era of colour field painting.
 Two works by internationally-acclaimed Canadian painter Jack Bush embrace the joyful colour and calligraphy of Matisse to re-birth abstraction in the early 1970s.
 His legacy was expanded upon by inventive abstractions inspired by landscape created by his associates, and presented in this exhibition: Gershon Iskowitz and David Bolduc.